About the website

 Day 6

 After breakfast, travel by vehicle to the Laerdal, a valley well-known for its salmon fishery.
-Walk the historic route known as the Vindhellaveg ("way of the winding incline") to the beautiful 12th-century Borgund Stave Church, one of Norway’s best preserved stave churches, richly ornamented with carvings.
+Walk the historic route known as the Vindhellaveg (“way of the winding incline”) to the beautiful 12th-century Borgund Stave Church, one of Norway’s best preserved stave churches, richly ornamented with carvings.
 There were at one time about one thousand stave churches in Norway; about twenty-eight are left today.
 The Vindhellaveg was first built in 1793 and rebuilt in the mid-19th century.
 Today, the old road is closed to traffic, its grassy tread maintained for the delight of walkers.
-You can return to the trailhead via the Sverrestig ("sword path"), a lovely trail meandering through quiet woodlands.
-The Sverrestig is part of the old main road between eastern and western Norway, and it's at least a thousand years old.
-Continue by vehicle to the fjord-side town of Balestrand, a mecca for fjord visitors since the mid-nineteenth century.
+You can return to the trailhead via the Sverrestig (“sword path”), a lovely trail meandering through quiet woodlands.
+The Sverrestig is part of the old main road between eastern and western Norway, and it’s at least a thousand years old.
+After the hikes, travel to your hotel in a fjord-side village and settle in for a three-night stay.

 Day 7